-Hello my name is Billy and I am 4 years old soon to be 5.
-I started school in September and I am loving it, but I really wish I could join in more with my friends at playtime's.
+Hello my name is Billy and I am 6 years old, I am now at school and I am loving it, but I really wish I could join in more with my friends at playtime's.
 I would love to run and play football.
-When I am at home I like to spend time with my mummy & daddy I would love to be able to go on bike rides with my daddy and fly around on a scooter like all my friends.
+When I am at home I like to spend time with my mummy, daddy and my little sister Kitty.
+I would love to be able to go on bike rides with my daddy and fly around on a scooter like all my friends.
 I am really hoping one day my dream will come true.

 Billy was born in 2013 and for Pete and I we felt our world was complete.
 As all new parents we thought Billy was perfect and we was just so in love with him.
 When Billy was about 3 months old we took him swimming and a friend of ours pointed out a couple of things to us, one was his head was tilted over to one side and the other was his feet were really stiff.
 As we had never had any children before we had not noticed any of these things and we straight away took him to the doctors.
 The doctor picked up on his neck more so than his feet and Billy went through a course of physio to help him straighten his head.